-The HMIS (Homeless Management Information System) is a database used to gather objective data on the homeless in our area.
-It collects basic data on clients and tracks the services that they receive.
-Our agencies participate in this state-wide database, which it allows us to know who our clients are and how effectively our programs help them.
-The City of Lansing administers the HMIS database for GLHRN.
-We have assembled some documents to help agencies better understand HMIS.
+The HMIS (Homeless Management Information System) is a database used to track data on the homeless in Ingham county.
+HMIS records basic data on clients and tracks the services that they receive.
+Our agencies utilize HMIS, which allows agencies to know clients better and how effective the programs are.
+The City of Lansing administers the HMIS database for the GLHRN.

-HMIS also allows client to be grouped by households, allowing families to be served together more effectively.
+HMIS groups client households, allowing families to be served together more effectively.

 Another aspect HMIS can track is case management time.
 This allows us to know how much time we have spent helping any given client.
 There is also a case management report that allows agencies to quickly determine the number of case management hours they have on HMIS.

 If you have questions about HMIS in Ingham County or are in need of assistance with HMIS, please contact Matt Stevenson (email@example.com) at the City of Lansing’s Human Relations & Community Services Department.